 Professor of Immunopathology, MRC Centre for Inflammation Research, University of Edinburgh.
 Elected Fellow of the Institute of Biology.
 Past Chair of Council of the British Society for Immunology.

-Dr. Salvatore Andrea Mastrolia completed his degree in Medicine and Surgery with honor for academic results in 2010.
-He was a resident at Department of Obstetrics and Gynecology of the University Hospital of Bari "Aldo Moro", Bari (Italy) from 2011.
-In 2013 he started his fellowship within the International Fellowship Program for Advanced training in Obstetrics and Gynecology at the Department of Obstetrics and Gynecology of Soroka University Medical Center (Ben Gurion University of the Negev, Beer Sheva, Israel), which he completed in 2016, focused on fetal medicine, obstetric ultrasound and management of obstetrical emergencies.
+Dr. Salvatore Andrea Mastrolia completed his degree in Medicine and Surgery with Honors in 2010.
+He was a resident at the Department of Obstetrics and Gynecology at the University Hospital of Bari "Aldo Moro", Bari (Italy).
+In 2013, he started his fellowship within the International Fellowship Program for Advanced Training in Obstetrics and Gynecology at the Department of Obstetrics and Gynecology of Soroka University Medical Center (Ben Gurion University of the Negev, Beer Sheva, Israel), which he completed in 2016, focusing on fetal medicine, obstetric ultrasound and management of obstetrical emergencies.

-From March 2017 Dr. Mastrolia is a senior physician at the Fondazione MBBM (San Gerardo Hospital, Monza, Italy), an Institution dedicated to perinatal medicine and affiliated to the University of Milano Bicocca (Milano, Italy).
+In March 2017, Dr. Mastrolia became a senior physician at the Fondazione MBBM (San Gerardo Hospital, Monza, Italy), an institution dedicated to perinatal medicine and affiliated to the University of Milano Bicocca (Milano, Italy).

-Preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, antithrombotic therapies during pregnancy
+HIs research Interests include preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, and antithrombotic therapies during pregnancy.

 My research is focused on using cutting-edge technologies and methodologies including various "-omics" and neuroimaging approaches to better understand the genetic, environmental, behavioral and neural determinants of cancer and related co-morbidities and to improve survivorship in cancer patients, particularly in those who are overweight or obese.